 Sometimes, however, people choose their own name as a company name because it is the first and easiest solution that comes to mind.
 What people often do not realize however is that this is just one of many options.

-Fantasy names as company names
+Fantasy names as business names

 Now, the owner could just call his business Paul Jones Watches: but as long as our Mr. Jones is not already known as a watch expert, the name Chronoseum could help to convey a sophisticated image and stick in the minds of the watch-buying public.

-In the same vain, our barber might try to style and dress up his name a little: he could call himself the King of Curls, or shave the name back to the bare minimum with a moniker like The Hairport - especially if his shop happens to be under a flight-path.
+In the same vein, our barber might try to style and dress up his name a little: he could call himself the King of Curls, or shave the name back to the bare minimum with a moniker like The Hairport - especially if his shop happens to be under a flight-path.
 After all, the sky is the limit when it comes to fantasy names.

-Other examples for fantasy company names are:
+Other examples for fantasy business names are:

 - Noodle Empire (Italian take-out food)

-- Babalino (child care), etc.
+- Babalino (childcare), etc.